 - An intradermal test means a small amount of liquid containing the drug is put under the surface of your skin.
 Your healthcare provider will watch for a reaction.

 - A drug provocation test is also known as a challenge test.
 Your healthcare provider gives you increasing doses of the drug and watches for a reaction.

 - Antihistamines decrease mild symptoms such as itching or a rash.

 - Epinephrine is medicine used to treat severe allergic reactions such as anaphylaxis.

 - Steroids reduce inflammation.

 - Desensitization may be done after you have a reaction, if you need to be treated with the drug again.
 Your healthcare provider will give you small doses of the drug over a few hours.
-He will treat any allergic reaction that you have.
+The provider will treat any allergic reaction that you have.
 The dose is increased a little at a time until the full dose is reached and the drug stops causing an allergic reaction.